Katie is helping her mother get her Magic Shop ready for Halloween – which as every kid knows is on October 31st.

 This story features incidental music by Gabriella and Jay.
-And Natasha has made a Spooky Halloween Dance to go with the music and song (There are instructions in the story and you can read them in more detail on the song’s page).
+And Natasha has made a Spooky Halloween Dance to go with the music and song.

 The trees were turning golden brown, the squirrels were busy burying conkers in the park, and the witches were getting ready for Halloween.